-When it comes to sponsorship selection, there are a few good reasons to do it, as well as a few bad reasons that are sometimes unavoidable, but often manageable.
+When it comes to sponsorship selection, there are a number of great reasons to commit to a sponsorship.
+There are also a few bad reasons that are sometimes unavoidable, but often manageable.

 Note the word “purely”.
 I’m not talking about sponsorships that work well for your brand and target markets, and have the added benefit of keeping your competition out of it.
 I’m talking about sponsorships that are not a good fit for your brand, but you’ve made the investment simply so your better-fitting competition can’t.

 To say I’m not a fan of defensive sponsorship would be a gross understatement.
 If it really is a dud fit for your brand and target markets, the best you can do is have the satisfaction of having blocked your competition.
 That’s it.
 You won’t be able to leverage a return from it.
 The bad fit means that any leverage you might do will be inconsistent with your brand positioning.
-It’s like buying a fabulous pair of shoes that are three sizes too small, just because you couldn’t bear it if someone else bought them.
 It’s a black hole for your budget and destined for failure.
 It’s also completely unnecessary, despite what your internal stakeholders may think.
+It’s like trying to win an ice hockey game with only a goalie – you could stop the opposition from scoring, but you’ll never score yourself.

 Below, I’ve outlined some strategies that will help your brand shift away from defensive sponsorship and toward a much more productive approach, as well as how to sell these strategies internally.